nathancarter/group-explorer/docs/visualizerExemplar.md

 ```
 ## Visualizer-specific HTML

 The body contains the visualizer-specific HTML to lay out the controls for this visualizer.
-This HTML will be wrapped in the visualizer framework by the `VC.load()` routine called during [initialization](#visualizer-framework-loading).
+This HTML will be wrapped in the visualizer framework by [VC.load()](./visualizerFramework_js.md#vc-load-), called during [initialization](#visualizer-framework-loading).
 ```html
    <body class="vert">
       <div id="control-options" class="horiz">